 The Challenge To Change

 Mary Magdalene met the challenge to change.
-She had been driven mad by a demon world that subjected her to madness; the madness of oppression, the madness of suffering.
-Her mad way of coping with that madness needed to end.
-She needed to die to that old madness if she was to have a new … Continue reading “The Challenge To Change”
+She had been driven mad by a mad world, mad with oppression, mad with suffering.
+Her mad way of coping with the madness needed to end.
+She needed to make changes if she was to have a new life.
+Moving from no longer insanely coping with demons of … Continue reading “The Challenge To Change”

 Innocence Is a Radiant Journey